The Philippines in the early modern world

 By Jon Malek

 Jon Malek is a PhD candidate in History at Western University, and an alumnus of the University of Manitoba (B.A., M.A. in History).
-He is starting a research project on the history of the Filipino community in Winnipeg..
+As part of his research project on the history of Filipinos in Winnipeg, Jon would be happy to talk to members of the community about their life experiences.
 He can be contacted at email@example.com